This isn’t a sponsored post.

 The shows programme features a list of local phrases and slang which might be confusing to some of the audience, so paying attention is essential.
 There were plenty of these that I recognised from my youth.

 A charmingly told musical, Playboy Of The West Indies is at Birmingham Rep until 2nd July 2022.
-Book tickets here: birmingham-rep.co.uk/whats-on/playboy-of-the-west-indies.
+Discover what is coming up at Birmingham Rep here: birmingham-rep.co.uk/whats-on.